cadox8/XenAPI/README.md

 **Web-API & Java-API:** You can get the documentation [here](https://cadox8.github.io/XenAPI).<br>
 **Javadocs:** You can check the Javadocs [here](https://cadox8.github.io/XenAPI/javadocs).

+## Bug Reporting
+You can create an issue here on GitHub to report a bug with the API or to suggest enhancements.

+## Contributing
+If you want to contribute to the project, you must accept and follow our [Code Of Conduct](CODE_OF_CONDUCT.md) and our [guides for contributing](CONTRIBUTING.md).

 ## Instalation
-The api.php goes in the root of the XenForo installation.
+The api.php goes in the root folder of the XenForo installation.

-Then, you will need to **Obtain the API Key**
+Then, you will need to [Set an API Key](#usage--api-key)

-## Obtaining an API Key
+## Usage & API Key

 **NOTE:** I recomend a Version 4 UUID for the API Key (really recomended).
 You can generate one [here](https://www.uuidgenerator.net).